commrade-goad/dunst-notif-history/README.md

 # dunst-notif-history
-a notification hisotry selector using rofi written in rust
+a notification history selector using rofi written in rust

 # Build
 ``cargo build --release``